 A public health emergency of international concern was declared by the World Health Organization on Feb.
-1 as the virus spread through Latin America and the Caribbean.
-Women who are pregnant or thinking of becoming pregnant are advised to not travel to Zika-affected areas
+1, 2016, as the virus spread through Latin America and the Caribbean.
+WHO Director-General Dr. Margaret Chan declared the end of the emergency on November 18, 2016, and on February 1 she stated: “WHO and affected countries need to manage Zika not on an emergency footing, but in the same sustained way we respond to other established epidemic-prone pathogens.”

-If a pregnant woman’s male partner has been to such an area, the couple should abstain from sex or use condoms during the pregnancy.
+If a pregnant woman’s partner has been to such an area, the couple should abstain from sex or use condoms during the pregnancy.
 Currently, the CDC does not believe there is risk for the future pregnancies of a woman who has Zika once the virus clears from her blood.

 Zika is primarily spread to people through the bite of an infected Aedes aegypti mosquito — the same kind that causes dengue and chikungunya viruses.

 To keep mosquitoes from multiplying, the Florida Department of Health recommends draining standing water once or twice a week.
 Garbage cans, bird baths and pool covers are all prime breeding grounds.
 Miami-Dade County residents can request a mosquito inspection or report a mosquito nuisance by calling 3-1-1.

 The department also recommends using screens to cover doors and windows.
 To avoid bites while outside, cover skin with clothing and use mosquito repellent.
 Those with DEET, picaridin, oil of lemon eucalyptus, and IR3535 are effective.
 Florida has a Zika Virus Information Hotline managed by the Department of Health that can be reached at 1-855-622-6735.